Social media has become a big part of my life. And here is how that all went down.

 In retrospect, it filled what would have been a rather large gap in my work history.
 And, if nothing else, I made like Socrates and learned just what I did not know.
 So, I went to Quinnipiac and got my Masters degree!

-I think of just how long I’m (hopefully) going to be living.
+I think of just how long I am (hopefully) going to be living.
 And can I ever really be happy?
-But now I feel I’ve found my bliss — social media.
+But now I feel I may have found my bliss — social media.

 All I needed was to make the leap into doing it professionally.
 Every day I would run up, hard, to the gate.
 Eventually, I made the jump and landed in a few places.